Impact Christian center

 Impact centre chrétien (Impact centre chrétien) is a charismatic Evangelical multi-site megachurch based in Boissy-Saint-Léger, France.
 It is affiliated with the Communauté des Églises d'expressions africaines en France.

 History

-The Church was founded by pastors Yves Castanou and Yvan Castanou twin brothers, in 2002 in Ivry-sur-Seine, near Paris in France.
+The Church was founded by pastors Yves and Yvan Castanou twin brothers, in 2002 in Ivry-sur-Seine, near Paris in France.
 In 2011, the church reached 1,500 people and moved to a new building in Boissy-Saint-Léger.
 Churches have been planted in Africa, America and Europe.
 In 2013, it would have 3,500 people.
-In 2015, the headquarters of Boissy-Saint-Léger had 2,000 people.
+In 2025, the headquarters of Boissy-Saint-Léger had 2,000 people.
+In July 2023, it inaugurated a convention center at Croissy-Beaubourg, La Cité Royale, with a 3,780-seat auditorium.

 Beliefs

 The Church has a charismatic confession of faith.